sagar118/Eatit-Rasa-chatbot/README.md

 # Eatit Restaurant Bot
-An Indian startup named 'Foodie' wants to build a conversational bot (chatbot) which can help users discover restaurants across several Indian cities.
+A conversational bot (chatbot) which can help users discover restaurants across several Indian cities.
 The main purpose of the bot is to help users discover restaurants quickly and efficiently and to provide a good restaurant discovery experience.
 Zomato apis are used for searching the restaurants. https://developers.zomato.com/documentation#/

+### Important Notes:
+Eatit works only in Tier-1 and Tier-2 cities.
+You can use the current HRA classification of the cities from here: https://en.wikipedia.org/wiki/Classification_of_Indian_cities.
+Under the section 'current classification' on this page, the table categorizes cities as X, Y, and Z. Consider 'X ' cities as tier-1 and 'Y' as tier-2.
+The chatbot provides results for tier-1 and tier-2 cities only, while for tier-3 cities, it will reply back with something like "We do not operate in that area yet".

 ### Prerequisites
-python 3.6.x(except 3.6.9)
+Python 3.6.x(except 3.6.9)
 Visual studio for python development
 Rasa_nlu version 0.12.3
 Rasa_core version 0.10.1